-The Samuel Waxman Cancer Research Foundation has launched the SWCRF Partnership for Aging and Cancer Research Program, an exciting research initiative that examines the genetic and environmental factors that promote rising incidence of cancer among people as they age.
+The Samuel Waxman Cancer Research Foundation has launched the SWCRF Partnerships for Aging and Cancer Research Program, an exciting research initiative that studies the genetic and environmental factors that promote rising incidence of cancer among people as they age.

 Cancer is a disease of aging and as people are living longer, global populations are projected to increase dramatically.
 The U.S. Census Bureau estimates that the population of people over 65 will reach 83.7 million in 2050, almost double its size of 43.1 million in 2012.
 As this population booms globally so will the burden of cancer.
 According to the NCI, cancer incidence increases dramatically after age 40 and the median age of people diagnosed with cancer in the United States is 65.
 Americans diagnosed with the most prevalent cancer types are, on average, over the age of 50.